Left upper lobe collapse

 The left hilum is drawn upwards, resulting in an almost horizontal course of the left main bronchus and vertical course of the left lower lobe bronchus 1.

 Non-specific signs indicating left sided atelectasis will also be present, including:

-On lateral projections the left lower lobe collapse causes increase retrosternal density and the oblique fissure displaced anteriorly.
+On lateral projections the left upper lobe collapse causes increase retrosternal density and the oblique fissure displaced anteriorly.
 There is associated anterior displaced of the left hilum.

 - 1. Collins J, Stern EJ.
 Chest radiology, the essentials.
 Lippincott Williams & Wilkins.
 (2007) ISBN:0781763142.
 Read it at Google Books - Find it at Amazon